 The Eleventh Circuit rejected his argument, noting the SSA had a policy that stated that personnel might additionally only get the right of entry to private information in assisting individuals with questions regarding their social protection.
 Therefore, the defendant violated the CFAA by exceeding his authority to get the right of entry to the government computer by acquiring private information for a nonbusiness cause.

-Because he was now not legal to access the database for this purpose, he turned into determined to have violated the CFAA.
+Because he was now not legally able to access the database for this purpose, he was determined to have violated the CFAA.
 Maye’s habeas corpus demanding situations following his conviction was unsuccessful.
-After finishing his incarceration duration, Maye filed some other petitions tough his conviction.
-This time he argued that the underlying indictment did not country a claim for a violation of the CFAA.
+After finishing his incarceration, Maye filed some other petitions for his sentence.
+This time, he argued that the underlying indictment did not country a claim for a violation of the CFAA.

-While, like Rodriguez, Maye does now not contain a departing worker that misappropriated statistics, the case continues to be a terrific reminder that, mainly within the 11th Circuit, while an employer discovers that a departing worker has misappropriated information, the usage of a pc, there may be a treatment beneath the CFAA.
+While, like Rodriguez, Maye does now not contain a departing worker who misappropriated statistics, the case continues to be a terrific reminder that, mainly within the 11th Circuit, while an employer discovers that a departing worker has misappropriated information, the usage of a PC, there may be a treatment beneath the CFAA.